Hawaii Marriage Equality Act: Legislature special session

-On September 9, Governor Abercrombie announced that he is calling the Hawaii State Legislature into special session on October 28 to consider the same-sex marriage bill.
+On September 9, Governor Abercrombie announced that he was calling the Hawaii State Legislature into special session on October 28 to consider the same-sex marriage bill.
 The bill had wide support in the Senate as well as the required majority in the House.
-If approved, the bill would take effect November 18.

-On October 28, the Senate Committee on Judiciary and Labor debated and passed same-sex marriage legislation in a 5-2 vote, sending the bill to a full Senate vote.
-On October 30, the Senate approved the legislation in a 20-4 vote, sending the bill to the House.
+On October 28, the Senate Committee on Judiciary and Labor debated and passed same-sex marriage legislation in a 5–2 vote, sending the bill to a full Senate vote.
+On October 30, the Senate approved the legislation in a 20–4 vote, sending the bill to the House.
 The bill was then debated by the joint House Committees on Judiciary and on Finance for several days beginning October 31, as 5,184 people signed up to testify.
 By the end of November 4, all initial testifiers had been heard.
 During the hearings, opponents of the bill were suspected of having people sign up to testify multiple times under different names to prolong the hearing process.
 On November 5, both House committees passed same-sex marriage legislation (Judiciary committee 8 to 5 and Finance committee 10 to 7), sending the bill to a full House vote.

-Following extensive public debate and an attempted 'citizens' filibuster' of the legislation to block its progress, the full state House advanced the same-sex marriage bill to a final vote 30-18, a key hurdle for the measure that would allow same-sex couples to marry while also expanding a religious exemption amendment beyond what the Senate had approved.
-On November 8, House then passed the bill on its third (and final) reading 30-19.
-As the House amended the bill, the Senate would also have to approve the expanded religious exemption amendment for the bill to become law.
-The Senate voted 19-4 in favor of the amended bill on November 12, and the final version of the bill was signed into law by Governor Abercrombie on November 13.
+Following extensive public debate and an attempted 'citizens' filibuster' of the legislation to block its progress, the full state House advanced the same-sex marriage bill to a final vote 30–18, a key hurdle for the measure that would allow same-sex couples to marry while also expanding a religious exemption amendment beyond what the Senate had approved.
+On November 8, the House then passed the bill on its third (and final) reading, 30–19.
+As the House amended the bill, the Senate also needed to approve the expanded religious exemption amendment for the bill to become law.
+The Senate voted 19–4 in favor of the amended bill on November 12, and the final version of the bill was signed into law by Governor Abercrombie on November 13.
 The law went into full effect on December 2, 2013.